-Requirements:
+Requirements

-1. Arrive 5 minutes prior to the commencement of class to prepare your physical instrument

-2. Water bottle: full every class.

-3. Wear non-restrictive, comfortable clothing in layers, e.g.: leggings, yoga pants and tops, bodysuits, t-shirts, sports top, or appropriate support.
-Long hair must be secured back off the face.

-4. We will be active.
+- 1. Arrive 5 minutes prior to the commencement of class to prepare your physical instrument - 2.
+Water bottle: full every class. - 3.
+Wear non-restrictive, comfortable clothing in layers, e.g.: leggings, yoga pants and tops, bodysuits, t-shirts, sports top, or appropriate support.
+Long hair must be secured back off the face. - 4.
+We will be active.
 Personal hygiene is important.
-Please do not wear perfume or strong-smelling creams, however, regularly washing your clothing and wearing deodorant is part of maintaining a respectful and safe working environment.

-5. Indoor running shoes, socks and bare feet as needed.
-Jazz shoes (Black slip on, split sole) are also appropriate.

-6. Choreography Journal and a pen: every class.

-7. Recording device for pictures and video when requested from the instructor as a self-observation tool.
+Please do not wear perfume or strong-smelling creams, however, regularly washing your clothing and wearing deodorant is part of maintaining a respectful and safe working environment. - 5.
+Indoor running shoes, socks and bare feet as needed.
+Jazz shoes (Black slip on, split sole) are required. - 6.
+Recording device for pictures and video when requested from the instructor as a self-observation tool.
 Personal smart phone may be used but only taken out for tutorial purposes, otherwise stays on silent/do not disturb and out of sight.
 Content is not to be posted publicly.

-Assessments:
+Assessments